 The town’s landmark, the castle, is in the middle of Brüggen.
 First officially mentioned in 1289, it today houses the “Museum Mensch und Jagd” (People and Hunting Museum) and the town and Schwalm-Nette Nature Park’s tourist information centre.
 It also stages concerts and theatre performances in the inner courtyard café in summer.

-Important historical buildings in the castle town are the Monastery of the Order of the Holy Cross (now the town hall) and St Nicholas Church (1479), the catholic St. Peter in Born parish church (14th century), Kastell Schleveringhoven (1403) and Schloss Dilborn (14th century), today a children’s home.
+Important historical buildings in the castle town are the Monastery of the Order of the Holy Cross (now the town hall) and St Nicholas Church (1479), the catholic St. Peter in Born parish church (14th century), Kastell Schleveringhoven (1403) and Schloss Dilborn (14th century, now a children’s home).